Skip to main content

 Mesothelioma attorneys work on a contingency fee basis, meaning you pay no legal fees unless they recover compensation for you.
 There are no upfront costs, no hourly rates, and no hidden fees.
 This applies to both trust fund claims and lawsuits.
 Veterans and their families can pursue legal action with zero financial risk.

 For detailed information about all types of mesothelioma compensation, including how settlements and trust fund claims work, visit our compensation page.
-To understand more about the disease itself and treatment options, see our mesothelioma overview.
+To understand more about the disease itself and treatment options, see our mesothelioma overview and diagnosis and treatment guide.
+Families navigating a loved one's diagnosis can find support on our patients and families page, including financial assistance resources.

 Portrait of Paul Danziger, Co-Founder and Lead Attorney at Danziger & De Llano